-Engaging with the permanent representatives and delegates of WTO Members is an important part of the E15Initiative.
-Disseminating E15 ideas, testing viability, and generating ownership among WTO Members is what will ultimately enable the outputs and policy options generated by E15 to be advanced at the multilateral level.
+Engaging with the permanent representatives and delegates of WTO Members is an important part of the E15 Initiative.
+Disseminating E15 ideas, testing viability and generating ownership among WTO Members is what will ultimately enable the outputs and policy options generated by E15 to progress to the multilateral level.

-In partnership with the Centre for Economic Policy and Research at the Graduate Institute of International and Development Studies, ICTSD hosted five roundtable dialogues in 2014, each with the attendance of 10-15 WTO Ambassadors and permanent representatives and a few selected academics presenting new research and analysis.
-The five roundtables focused on issues discussed covered by the E15 and of immediate topical relevance to the trade negotiators, including possible consequences of the plurilateral trade agreements; agricultural trade and implications for food security, particularly in the net food importing developing countries; barriers to trade and investment in renewable energy and, finally, legal options for taking the trade facilitation agreement forward.
+In partnership with the Centre for Economic Policy and Research at the Graduate Institute of International and Development Studies, ICTSD hosted five roundtable dialogues in 2014, each attended by 10 to 15 WTO Ambassadors and permanent representatives and a few selected academics presenting new research and analysis.
+The five roundtables focused on issues covered by the E15 and of immediate topical relevance to the trade negotiators, including the possible consequences of the plurilateral trade agreements; agricultural trade and implications for food security, particularly in the net food-importing developing countries; barriers to trade and investment in renewable energy; and, finally, legal options for taking the Trade Facilitation Agreement forward.

 The prolonged crisis at the WTO in 2014 over the approval of the Protocol on Trade Facilitation (TF) led a number of delegates to start thinking of alternative ways to proceed.
-At the fifth Roundtable dialogue in early November, delegates were provided with a detailed legal description and analysis of each alternative and the associated pros and cons.
-The Roundtable made clear that a Protocol remained the first best option but if WTO Members wanted to move ahead in a plurilateral fashion, there were ways to do this.
+At the fifth roundtable dialogue in early November, delegates were provided with a detailed legal description and analysis of each alternative and the associated pros and cons.
+The roundtable made clear that a Protocol remained the first best option but that, if WTO Members wanted to move ahead in a plurilateral fashion, there were ways to do this.

-“The [E15] Ambassadors’ Roundtable Dialogues, held off-site and in private, have offered well-researched public policy insights to practitioners and negotiators in key areas.
-They have thus provided essential strategic context to help both the academic and government communities focus on objectives and outcomes, rather than on tactics and process.” – Ambassador Jonathan Fried (Canada), Chairman of the WTO General Council
+“The [E15] Ambassadors’ Roundtable Dialogues held off-site and in private, have offered well-researched public policy insights to practitioners and negotiators in key areas.
+They have thus provided essential strategic context to help both the academic and government communities focus on objectives and outcomes, rather than on tactics and process.” – Ambassador Jonathan Fried (Canada), Chair of the WTO General Council.

 World Economic Forum Meetings